table tennis

 4. The tournament referee reserves the right to shorten matches to best of three games if required to complete schedules in a timely manner.

-5. Players cannot be replaced once the draw has been published on TTNZ website.
+5. Players cannot be replaced once the draw has been published.

 6. Players arriving late for matches will be defaulted at the tournament controller’s discretion.